 (c) the jurisdiction whose laws govern the trust or legal arrangement; (d) unique identification number (if any) granted by any applicable official bodies and document type (e.g. tax identification number or registered charity or non-profit organization number); and (e) address of registered office (if applicable). s.2(1)(a), Sch.
-2 4.3.12 In verifying the identity of a customer that is a trust or other similar legal arrangement, an II should normally verify its name, legal form, current existence (at the time of verification) and powers that regulate and bind the trust or other similar legal arrangement by reference to documents, data or information provided by a reliable and independent source, examples of which include: (a) trust deed or similar instrument29; (b) record of an appropriate register30 in the relevant country of establishment; (c) written confirmation from a trustee acting in a professional capacity31; (d) written confirmation from a trust company which is within the same financial group as the II, if the trust concerned is managed by that trust company.
-Reliability of docu iments, data or information 4.3.13 In verifying the identity of a customer, an II needs not establish accuracy of every piece of identification information collected in paragraphs 4.3.2, 4.3.6 and 4.3.11.
+2 4.3.12 In verifying the identity of a customer that is a trust or other similar legal arrangement, an II should normally verify its name, legal form, current existence (at the time of verification) and powers that regulate and bind the trust or other similar legal arrangement by reference to documents, data or information provided by a reliable and independent source, examples of which include: (a) trust deed or similar instrument 30 ; (b) record of an appropriate register 31 in the relevant country of establishment; (c) written confirmation from a trustee acting in a professional capacity 32 ; (d) written confirmation from a lawyer who has reviewed the relevant instrument; or (e) written confirmation from a trust company which is within the same financial group as the II, if the trust concerned is managed by that trust company.
+Reliability of docu ments, data or information 4.3.13 In verifying the identity of a customer, an II needs not establish accuracy of every piece of identification information collected in paragraphs 4.3.2, 4.3.6 and 4.3.11.
 4.3.14 An II should ensure that documents, data or information obtained for the purpose of verifying the identity of a customer as required in paragraphs 4.3.3, 4.3.7 and 4.3.12 is current at the time they are provided to or obtained by the II.
 4.3.15 When using documents for verification, an II should be aware that some types of documents are more easily forged than others, or can be reported as lost or stolen.
 Therefore, the II should consider applying anti-fraud procedures that are commensurate with the risk profile of the person being verified.

-29 Under exceptional circumstance, the II may choose to retain a redacted copy.
+$^{\rm 30}$ $\,$ Under exceptional circumstance, the II may choose to retain a redacted copy.

-30 In determining whether a register is appropriate, the II should have regard to adequate transparency (e.g. a system of central registration where a national registry records details on trusts and other legal arrangements registered in that country).
+In determining whether a register is appropriate, the II should have regard to adequate transparency (e.g. a system of central registration where a national registry records details on trusts and other legal arrangements registered in that country).
 Changes in ownership and control information would need to be kept up-to-date.
+"Trustees acting in their professional capacity" in this context means that they act in the course of a

-to be kept up-to-date.
-31 "Trustees acting in their professional capacity" in this context means that they act in the course of a profession or business which consists of or includes the provision of services in connection with the administration or management of trusts (or a particular aspect of the administration or management of trusts).
+^{32 &}quot;Trustees acting in their professional capacity" in this context means that they act in the course of a profession or business which consists of or includes the provision of services in connection with the administration or management of trusts (or a particular aspect of the administration or management of trusts).